sethryder/dd-typesense-custom-agent-check/README.md

 Create a configuration file located at `/etc/datadog/conf.d/typesense.yaml`.
 Check `typesense.yaml` in the repo as an example.

-## typesense_host tag
+## typesense_host

-If you are monitoring instances hosted in Typesense Cloud (or on another host) the check adds a custom `typesense_host` tag that you can use.
+If you are monitoring instances hosted in Typesense Cloud (or on another host) the check adds a custom `typesense_host` tag that you can use to get the actual hostnames of the instances.